sampsyo/home/_drafts/probablycorrect.md

 It can definitely be a useful to empirically improve your program's correctness probability; hence publications in [ASPLOS 2015][approxdebug] (where I'm an author), [ISCA 2015][rumba], [ASPLOS 2016][capri], [PLDI 2016][ira], and [ISCA 2016][mithra].
 But work along these lines needs to be careful to use the right baseline.
 Enhancing an $f$ with heuristic checking is morally equivalent to using a more accurate $f$ in the first place, such as a fast inverse square root with the second Newton iteration enabled.
-So if you design a new checking heuristic, just remember to compare against other, non-checking ways of improving accuracy.
+So if you design a new checking heuristic, just remember to compare against other strategies for improving accuracy.

 [mithra]: http://www.cc.gatech.edu/~ayazdanb/publication/papers/mithra-isca16.pdf
 [rumba]: http://cccp.eecs.umich.edu/papers/dskhudia-isca15.pdf